 In conclusion, Cats groom themselves to maintain their fur, skin, and overall hygiene.
 Understanding why cats groom themselves is essential for cat owners about their furry friend’s overall well-being and behaviors.
 By creating a safe and secure environment with cat netting enclosures, you can support your furry friend’s natural behavior of grooming themselves and improving their quality of life.

 And if you are looking for cat netting enclosures in Perth, we’ve got you covered.
 At KittySafe, we offer cat enclosures made from top-notch, durable netting that’s pre-stretched and UV-treated, guaranteed for five years!
-With one of our cat enclosures, you can give your kitty a safe outdoor experience while they indulge in their grooming habits and enjoy the fresh air.
+With our side of the house cat enclosures, you can give your kitty a safe outdoor experience while they indulge in their grooming habits and enjoy the fresh air.
 It’s a win-win for both you and your furry friend!

 We create cat netting enclosures that are safe for your cat using high-quality, durable, pre-stretched, UV-treated netting guaranteed for five years.